 - Amount of jawbone.
 With dental implants, your jawbone will be required to grow around the implant to support it.
 Usually, younger candidates have a good amount of jawbone, and as one age, the jawbone starts to diminish slowly.
 It, therefore, makes old people unideal candidates for dental implants.

 - Too young patients may not have stopped growing yet.
 A patient who has not stopped growing, in this case, a child, is more likely to get future problems if this kind of implants is inserted.
 For one, this type of patient is more likely to have his/her jawbone continue to grow and this posses the risk of the jawbone distorting the position of the implant.
-Therefore, Vita Dental Spring advises that patients who are, say, younger than 18 years will be better provided with other tooth replacement options until that time they are old enough.
+Therefore, Vita Dentist in Spring Tx advises that patients who are, say, younger than 18 years will be better provided with other tooth replacement options until that time they are old enough.

 - Thirdly, a patient’s age largely influences his or her general health.
 Some health conditions like heart disease, radiation did on the head or neck area, and diabetes can make getting this procedure unideal.
 Again, diseases of the bone, gums or teeth can also prevent one from getting dental implants.